 What advantages and disadvantages does it offer?

 There is no single advantage.
-It should note that absorption costing does point to some advantages over other account formats, but the benefits of absorption costing are more important:
+Note that absorption cost does point to some advantages over other account formats, but the benefits of absorption costs are more important:

 - Tracking of returns made in the accounting period.
 That is very important as it will consider all production costs and not just direct costs.